reactjs/react.dev/content/docs/getting-started.md

 People come to React from different backgrounds and with different learning styles.
 Whether you prefer a more theoretical or a practical approach, we hope you'll find this section helpful.

-* If you prefer to **learn by doing**, start with our [practical tutorial](/tutorial/tutorial.html).
+* If you prefer **learning by doing**, start with our [practical tutorial](/tutorial/tutorial.html).
-* If you prefer to **learn concepts step by step**, start with our [guide to main concepts](/docs/hello-world.html).
+* If you prefer  **learning concepts step by step**, start with our [guide to main concepts](/docs/hello-world.html).

-Like any unfamiliar technology, React does have a learning curve.
-With practice and some patience, you *will* get the hang of it.
+Like any other unfamiliar technology, React does have a learning curve.
+With practice and some patience, *you will get the hang of it.*

 ### First Examples {#first-examples}